The Upside Down Show: Broadcast

 In the United States, the series was first shown on the main Nickelodeon channel as a "sneak peek" on October 13, 2006.
-Afterward, the series was shown exclusively on Noggin, which aired the show's 13 episodes over a month-long period from October 16, 2006, to November 13, 2006.
-Noggin aired the episodes slightly out of order; it showed "Art Museum" and "Farm" (episodes 3 and 11) as the premiere episodes, then aired the remainder of the show in its original production order.
+After this, the show was seen exclusively on Noggin, which aired every episode over a month-long period from October 16, to November 13, 2006.
+Noggin aired the episodes slightly out of order; it showed "Art Museum" and "Farm" (episodes 3 and 11 respectively) as the premiere episodes, then aired the remainder of the show in its original production order.
 In Australia, Nickelodeon premiered the episodes on a more sporadic schedule; the series debuted on August 25, 2006, and did not air the last episode until February 2007.
+Reruns would continue to air until March 1, 2012.

-The Upside Down Show also aired on two of Nickelodeon's international channels: Nick Jr. UK and Nickelodeon Asia.
-Both channels aired the show ahead of the American and Australian premieres.
+The Upside Down Show also aired on four international channels: Nick Jr. UK, Nickelodeon Asia, TVOKids in Canada, and Boomerang in Latin America.
 Nick Jr. UK ran the first episode on April 10, 2006, with reruns continuing until January 2007.
 Nickelodeon Asia premiered the show on August 9, 2006, and it continued to play reruns until 2010.
+TVOKids aired the show from September 2006 until 2008.
+Boomerang aired the show from September 1, 2007, until late 2007.